Main Content

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.

-Five tower ladders were working at the location during the peak of the four-alarm fire.
+Five tower ladders were working at the scene during the peak of the four-alarm fire.
 Firefighters were evacuated from the location as a wall from the original fire building collapsed onto the street during suppression attempts, followed by a back wall collapsing into the structure.

 avatar image